 The train had two stops in town — one just off Beach Road, mainly for passengers and post; one in Galilee, mainly for the fishing business.
 A third stop was at Low Moor, just over the Sea Bright border.

 From 1900 to 1940, even with Monmouth Beach in decline as a resort, the trains still ran — with three passenger stops and one freight stop per day.
 In November 1941, the NJ Board of Public Utility Commissioners gave permission for the Galilee train station to be closed.
 The small station had been built in 1903 at the height of the borough’s fishing trade.

 While there are stories of neighborhood houses coated with soot from the train’s coal-fired engines, only one serious “train” accident is know.
 A deadly and destructive mishap took place in Galilee when a southbound express train struck a loaded gasoline truck in the summer of 1917.
 The massive explosion took the lives of the locomotive engineer and the truck driver.
 The flames roasted three coaches of the train, the railroad station, and a surrounding field.

 The Beach Road location had two train stations.
 The first depot was constructed in 1877.
 A second more elaborate station — its twin in Little Silver still stands — was built in the 1880s.
-The shoreline was closed shortly after World War II and the large slate-roof station was torn down in 1955.
+The shore rail line was closed shortly after World War II and the large slate-roof station was torn down in 1955.
 By May 1953, Railroad Avenue had been changed to Seaview Avenue and the large slate-roof train station was finally torn down in 1955.